lijianweizhuwei/CMPT886/project/index.md

 Total cost = Node cost + Edge cost

 ```
+A type legalization decision is in essence a graph coloring problem of a DAG.
 As we all know,  `2-Hybird` type of legalization problem can be reduced to a 2-color problem which can be solved in polynomial-time.

 #### N-Hybird